 Respect the Landowner

-Most bowhunters occasionally hunt on private property.
-Treat the landowner's property as if it were your own.
+If you hunt on private property, treat the landowner’s property as if it were your own.
 Maintaining a friendly relationship will ensure that you have a place to hunt from one season to the next.

 - Ask permission before entering private land.
 Trespassing is usually a criminal offense—you can be arrested, prosecuted, fined, and even jailed.
 Getting permission to hunt on another person’s land is both a law and a courtesy.